Bourn Brook, Cambridgeshire: Usage

 Bourn Brook is used for angling, though there are few fish in its waters.
 The fish most commonly seen are small roach, dace and perch.

 Flooding

-After exceptionally heavy rainfall, Bourn Brook has occasionally flooded, most notably in 2001 when it reached an all-time high of 3.11 meters at bourn causing significant damage was done to properties in Bourn and other villages.
+After exceptionally heavy rainfall, Bourn Brook has occasionally flooded, most notably in 2001 when it reached an all-time high of 3.11 meters at Bourn causing significant damage to properties in Bourn and other villages.
 It regularly rises significantly in height making the Caxton End ford in Bourn impassable.

-Information on the current height of the brook is available on the environment agency website for the Bourn and Comberton gauges, more information is available on twitter.